 So RainMachine is a superb sprinkler controller that takes the top spot on the market.
 It’s reliable, functional, beautiful and durable.
 RainMachine has exciting features and a lot of potential for continuing upgrades from its manufacturer.

 Compared to its competitors, RainMachine offers more features, flexibility, and stability.
 It’s one of the best products in its niche.

 Before moving to the last part of our article, we’d like to present a detailed chart where we directly compare these two irrigation system controllers.

 So both are reliable sprinkler controllers that deliver amazing results.
-Surely, Rachio and RainMachine can satisfy and even exceed your needs.
-These two are well-known on the market, have high ratings and best-seller statuses on Amazon.
+Our findings strongly suggest that Rachio and RainMachine can meet and even exceed your needs.
+These two are well-known on the market and have high ratings and best-seller statuses on Amazon.